aknight0587/ansible/README.md

 A collection of roles and playbooks that I've written for Ansible which also includes a Vagrantfile that can be used to test functionality of the code in Vagrant.
-Right now this code is written to work on RedHat/CentOS systems.
-Adding support for Ubuntu/Debian is on my to-do list.
+Roles will be split out into individual repos in the future.

 Breif description of each role: